JosiahBinnema/Calculatron/readme.md

 # Welcome to the JCC
+---
 This is a calculator intended to be run on the Raspberry Pi.
 The mathematical calculations are done in ARM, and the user GUI is a simple text-based GUI written in C. It is capable of several mathematical operations.

 ## User commands
 Upon program start, you may enter a command from the list below.

-*help 		- gives a list of commands and brief description.
+* help~~- gives a list of commands and brief description.
-*info		- gives information about a command.
+* info~~- gives information about a command.
 Takes 1 string operand.

-* subtract 	– finds the difference between two integers (It will arrange them to ensure a positive result).
+* subtract~– finds the difference between two integers (It will arrange them to ensure a positive result).
-* add 		– adds two integers.
+* add 	~~	– adds two integers.
-* multiply	– multiplies two integer operands.
+* multiply~	– multiplies two integer operands.
-* exponent	– raises your first entry to the power of the second entry.
+* exponent~	– raises your first entry to the power of the second entry.
-* divide 	– Divides your first entry by your second entry.
+* divide ~	– Divides your first entry by your second entry.
 The result is rounded down to the nearest integer.
-* bitcount	– counts the number of “set” bits in the binary representation of your entry.
+* bitcount~	– counts the number of “set” bits in the binary representation of your entry.
-* sigma 	– Sums all the numbers between the two numbers entered. (including the numbers)
+* sigma ~	– Sums all the numbers between the two numbers entered. (including the numbers)
-* factorial 	– computes the factorial of your entry
+* factorial~ 	– computes the factorial of your entry

 To ensure smooth operation, Enter the required number of integers for the operation selected.
 Do not exceed this number.